AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/running-securely.md

 sidebar_position: 4
 ---

-This page contains a list of additional recommendations to help ensure the security of your AdGuard home.
+This page contains a list of additional recommendations to help ensure the security of your AdGuard Home.

 ## Choosing server addresses